 MATH 3353.
 Mathematical Modeling The construction and analysis of mathematical models to solve problems in the physical and social sciences.
 Dynamical systems are emphasized with a particular concentration on linear and non-linear discrete dynamical systems.
 Topics may include dimensional analysis, stability, chaos, and fractals.
 Credit hours: 4.
 Prerequisite: MATH 1150 and 2241.
-Alternate years: offered Fall.
+Offered alternate years.